fieldtrip/website/walkthrough.md

 ## Power changes over time

 The most used method for frequency analysis in FieldTrip besides ''mtmfft'' is ''mtmconvol''.
 There are two main differences between the two.
 First, ''mtmfft'' gives the average frequency-content of your trial, whereas ''mtmconvol'' gives the time-frequency representation of your trial, i.e. how the frequency content of your trial changes over time.
 Second, they differ in their implementation.
-Below a short descriptio
+Below a short description:

 ''Mtmfft'' consists of 2 main steps.